edgio-docs/edgio-docs/guides/prefetching.md

 clientsClaim()

 new Prefetcher({
-  cacheHost: 'your.xdn.domain.here.com', // specify the domain name for your XDN app here })
+  cacheHost: 'your.xdn.domain.here.com', // specify the domain name for your {{ PRODUCT_NAME }} app here
+})
 ```